southern-cross-ai/AU-website/README.md

 # AU Website Data
 This repo will try to crawl all data from all websites with a suffix of .au and be used to train the LLM for next token prediction.

+# Further Work To Do
+The current code is working but with issues below:

+Many websites can not be accessed directly using this code.
+Copyright issue to be addressed, further code modification required.

 ## Data Format
 Plase process your data by transforming it into dataframe and save it as csv.
 We cut each text paragraph into pieces and store in each cell.